-A huge benefit of visiting Grand Canyon in August, like July, is the wonderful temperatures for camping on the South Rim and the North Rim.
-While the park is famed for its heat (rightly so in the canyon), the rims are mountainous environments and the temperatures remain pleasant in the summer.
-The North Rim being open at all is a benefit as it is closed to private vehicles for nearly 6 months out of the year.
+A huge benefit of visiting the Grand Canyon in August, like July, is the wonderful temperatures for camping on the South and North Rim.
+While the park is famed for its heat (and rightly so), the rims are mountainous environments and temperatures remain pleasant in the summer.
+The North Rim is closed to private vehicles for almost six months of the year. making this time of year a luxury.
 This much less touristy side of the park is more remote and has more wildlife than the South Rim.
-While the South Rim is much more famous and has more of the iconic sites, many visitors say the North Rim is their favorite as it receives less than 15% of all the visitors that come to the park in a year.
-The North Rim Campground is lovely in August, where visitors can camp in pine and aspen forests a short walk from the edge of the Canyon.
-South Rim camping is also wonderful, and there are multiple campground options there.
-The pleasant, mountain summer weather makes the rims excellent for sightseeing, photography, biking, or other tours.
+While the South Rim is famous and has more iconic sites, many visitors claim the North Rim as their favorite.
+Perhaps due to the solitude, as it receives less than 15% of all yearly visitors.
+The North Rim Campground is lovely in August, allowing visitors to camp in pine and aspen forests at only a short walk to the edge of the Canyon.
+South Rim camping is also excellent, and there are multiple campground options there.
+The pleasant, mountain summer weather makes each rim excellent for sightseeing, photography, biking, or other tours.
 See more about Grand Canyon camping or all-inclusive hiking and camping tours.

 Drawbacks of Visiting in August

-The biggest downside of visiting Grand Canyon in August are the hot temperatures inside the Canyon.
-The desert environment inside the canyon makes for temperatures that are almost always in the triple digits, many times over 105°F, with the highest ever recorded being 120°F. This makes hiking, backpacking, and other activities at the bottom of the canyon somewhat uncomfortable and possibly dangerous.
-Most hikes will have to be started before sunup and finished before 11 AM.
-If you’re doing a longer hike, prepare to sit out for a few hours in the middle of the day to avoid the heat.
+The biggest downside of visiting the Grand Canyon in August is the sweltering temperatures inside the Canyon.
+The desert environment within the canyon makes for triple-digit temperatures, frequently rising above 105°F, with the highest ever recorded being 120°F. This makes hiking, backpacking, and other activities at the bottom of the canyon somewhat uncomfortable and possibly dangerous.
+Most hikes should start before sunup and finish before 11 AM.
+If venturing on a longer hike, prepare to sit in the shade for a few hours in the middle of the day to avoid the heat.
 Heat exhaustion and heat stroke are real threats and severely limit your ability to explore the canyon to its greatest extent.
-The heat in August is often mitigated by the afternoon monsoon showers that are very frequent during this month.
+The heat in August can be mitigated by the frequent afternoon monsoon showers.
 But the showers come with their own dangers of lightning, rockfalls, and flash floods.
-Flash floods in particular can be very dangerous to backpackers who can have their entire camps washed away or have an exit route blocked if they’re not careful.
-They are also a danger to rafters as the floods can make rapids more treacherous than you counted on, block side hikes, and possibly wash away your camp.
-Despite all the dangers flash floods pose, these floods are truly amazing to watch, if you’re from a safe distance.
-It will be the highlight of your trip to see one of these amazing floods rushing through in a smaller version of what possibly originally formed the Grand Canyon
+Flash floods can be very dangerous to backpackers who can have their entire camps washed away or have an exit route blocked if they’re not careful.
+They are also a danger to rafters as the floods can make rapids more treacherous, block side hikes, and possibly wash away camps.
+Despite the dangers, these floods are genuinely amazing to watch from a safe distance.
+It could be a highlight of your trip to witness an amazing flood rushing through to create a smaller version of the Grand Canyon.

-The other major downside of August is the higher concentration of crowds, especially on the rims.
-On the South Rim you can anticipate long lines for NPS shuttles, full hotels, and peak summer hotel rates.
-It should be noted, however, that by late August the park does get quieter, as schools start back up and families are no longer visiting.
-The North Rim is also typically a blessed relief from the crowds, as many visitors choose to stay on the South Rim.
-Higher crowds also means that accommodation rates go up and accommodation availability goes down.
-While you might be able to get away with a last-minute trip at the end of August, most of the month will be booked solid many months in advance, and you will struggle to find last minute reservations that are not hours outside the park.
-To maximize your time, not have to worry about reservations and transportation, and to safely hike the Canyon in the summer, consider joining a Grand Canyon hiking tour.
-The expert tour guides will know all the secret spots to avoid the crowds and will make sure you’re not missing any essential safety information so that you can relax and enjoy your trip.
+Another major downside of August is the higher concentration of crowds, especially on the rims.
+On the South Rim, one can anticipate long lines for NPS shuttles, full hotels, and peak summer hotel rates.
+It should be noted, that by late August the park is quieter, as schools start back up and families are no longer visiting.
+The North Rim is typically a blessed relief from the crowds, as many visitors choose to stay on the South Rim.
+Higher groups also mean that accommodation rates go up and accommodation availability goes down.
+While you might be able to get away with a last-minute trip at the end of August, most of the month will be booked many months in advance, and you will struggle to find last-minute reservations within the park.
+To maximize your time, reduce worry about reservations and transportation, and safely hike the Canyon in the summer, consider joining a Grand Canyon hiking tour.
+Expert tour guides will know all the secret spots to avoid the crowds and will ensure you’re not missing any essential safety information so that you can relax and enjoy your trip.